Sally - AI Meeting Assistant

 How Sally Supports Effective Catch Up Meetings

 Sally automates transcription and note-taking, enabling participants to focus on conversations rather than documentation.
-The AI assistant integrates seamlessly with popular conferencing platforms and project management tools, while maintaining GDPR compliance with privacy-first assistance.
-Sally facilitates quick post-meeting summaries and follow-ups, ensuring accountability and making it easy to track progress on action items discussed during catch up meetings.
+It joins calls on Zoom, Microsoft Teams, Google Meet and Webex, connects with 8,000+ tools including CRM and project management systems, and stays GDPR-compliant on German servers.
+Sally facilitates quick post-meeting summaries and follow-ups, ensuring accountability and making it easy to track progress on the action items discussed during catch up meetings.